LayreBoi/xthedrew-website/README.md

 xtdrew (or xthedrew) is a programmer who develops web applications and games (currently in Haxe).
 He is also known as a music artist named [LayreBoi](https://next.layreboi.me).

 ##### Where did you get your name?
-I've got my name xthedrew a long time ago, let's say, since 2016.
+I've got my name xthedrew a long time ago, since 2016.
 My name was chosen by my older sister after she made an account for a popular [rhythm game](https://osu.ppy.sh/users/8132588) for me.
 After a while, it hasn't been used until a few months after LayreBoi, where I reused the name as a developer name.

 ##### Why did you choose xthedrew instead of LayreBoi?
 I didn't feel like using LayreBoi as a developer name, so I kept it just a music artist name.